Exceptional Support for PhD Research Severely Affected by COVID-19

-Exceptional support is open to application from PGRs whose research has been severely affected by Covid-19.
-You may apply under this scheme if you have experienced exceptional and chronic disruptions to your research (i.e. beyond the 3 months recognised in the PGR support package of July 2020).
+Exceptional support is open to applications from PGRs whose research has been severely affected by COVID-19.
+You may apply for financial support under this scheme if you have experienced exceptional and chronic disruptions to your research (i.e. beyond the 3 months recognised in the PGR support package of July 2020).

-Exceptional support will be considered by application and on a case by case basis.
-All applicants should provide record of disruptions (eDoc supervisory logs, emails to supervisors, PGRAPTS, FRDSGC chairs etc.) which they should reference in the application (this cannot be undertaken retrospectively).
+All applications will be considered on a case by case basis, using this form.
+All applicants should provide record of disruptions (eDoc supervisory logs, emails to supervisors, PGRAPTS, FRDSGC chairs etc.) which they should reference in the application.
+Records of disruption to your study cannot be completed retrospectively.
+You must be able to demonstrate disruption to your research during the time period you are requesting the support for.
 Your supervisors are also required to add a supporting statement in your application.

-Self-funded PGRs can apply for additional fee support (up to a maximum of an additional 3 months).
-The application must be submitted 3 months (minimum) prior to your next re-enrolment point.
+Self-funded PGRs can apply for additional support to the Thesis Pending fee (up to a maximum of an additional 3 months).
+The application must be submitted 3 months (minimum) prior to re-enrolment into the Completion Year.

-Funded PGRs can apply for extended stipend payments and overtime fee support (up to a maximum of an additional 3 months).
+Funded PGRs can apply for extended stipend payments and support with the Thesis Pending fee (up to a maximum of an additional 3 months).
 The application must be submitted 3 months (minimum) prior to the date your current funding/support is due to finish.

 PGRs in receipt of UKRI funding are eligible to apply for COVID-19 Phase 2 extension fund using this form.
 The criteria from UKRI require that: